Abraham ben Abraham: Jewish traditions

 There are several versions of this story, especially among the Jews of Lithuania, Poland, and Russia, who know and still refer to Potocki as the Ger Tzedek ("righteous proselyte") of Vilna (Vilnius).
 Virtually all Jewish sources agree that he was a Polish nobleman who converted to Judaism and was burned at the stake by the Roman Catholic Church at Vilnius on 23 May 1749 (7 Sivan 5509, corresponding to the second day of the Jewish holiday of Shavuot in the Diaspora), because he had renounced Catholicism and had become an observant Jew.

-Multiple oral histories, backed up by several 19th-century and later printed versions of the story, from many Jewish communities over the past 250 years, serve as evidence of Potocki's story.
-Jewish oral traditions teach many more details of Avraham ben Avraham's life and death.

 There is also one contemporary written account from 1755, by Rabbi Yaakov Emden. ויקם עדות ביעקב דף כה, ב (Vayakam Edus b'Yaakov, 1755, p.
 25b).
-A rough translation:

-A few years ago, it happened in Vilna the capital of Lithuania that a great prince from the family of Pototska converted.
+A rough translation:A few years ago, it happened in Vilna the capital of Lithuania that a great prince from the family of Pototska converted.
 They captured him and imprisoned him for many days thinking they could return him to their religion.
 He knew that he would not escape harsh tortures and a cruel death if he would not return.
 They wanted to save him from the death and punishment that would await him if he held out.
 He paid no attention to them or to the begging of his mother the countess.
 He was not afraid or worried about dying in all the bitter anguish they had done to him.
 After waiting for him for a long time, they tried to take it easy on him for the honor of his family.
 He ridiculed all the temptations of the priests who would speak to him every day because he was an important minister.
 He scorned them and laughed at them, and chose death of long and cruel agony, to the temporary life of this world.
 He accepted and suffered all from love, and died sanctifying God's name.
 May he rest in peace.